 Your final year is your graduation phase and is also referred to as ‘ Owning your Career'.
 During the graduation phase of your track, you choose a personalised context in which you will perform your bachelor’s thesis and you have the possibility to complete a personalised curriculum component (e.g. a minor, work placement, advisory report, business plan).
 Under the supervision of a personal coach, you will work on your final thesis, which you will defend at the end of the year.

-To experience your theory in the real world, you will go on three international field trips.
-Only then you can see, look and feel what it’s like to work in the facility business.
+To experience your theory in the real world, you will go on three international field trips, during your facilities management programme.
+Only then you can see, look and feel what it’s like to work in the facilities management business.

 The main goal during the field trip in the propaedeutic year is to introduce you to the international facility management industry and to familiarise you with the various aspects it consists of.
 Special attention is given to facility / service concepts, cross-cultural aspects, and sustainable development within the facility industry.
 Getting in touch with the industry and reflecting on the observations and interactions with it, are an important part of the activity.

 The field trip in main phase I focuses on project management in a cross-cultural context, in which group dynamic skills and leadership skills are (further) developed within an international setting.
 You will be introduced to or get in contact with the international facility management industry.